frankframework/frank-manual/docs/source/testing/larva/ignores.rst

        IGNORE
    * - ignoreContentBetweenKeys
-     - Replaces all characters found between key1 and key2 with
+     - Replaces all characters found between key1 and key2,

-       IGNORE
+       excluding key1 and key2, with IGNORE
    * - ignoreKeysAndContentBetweenKeys
      - Replaces all characters found between key1 and key2,